 - Gratuity is explicitly recognised as part of the wider social security framework under the new codes, alongside PF and other benefits

 The old five-year rule still broadly applies to permanent employees, but for fixed-term and many contract workers, waiting five years is no longer required.
-That shift alone pulls a huge chunk of the workforce into the gratuity net for the first time.

 Who gains the most